plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 Jivs reports validation changes through callbacks supplied in the `ValueHostsManager` configuration.
 Application code must deliver the supplied state to the UI elements that want to present it.

-The plain-DOM approach in this guide has three parts:
+The Jivs SimpleDom approach has three parts:

 1. **ValueHostsManager callback** — reports that validation state changed and supplies the new state.
 2. **Dispatcher Function** — locates the UI elements interested in that state and calls each element's Presentation Function.